sf-wdi-18/notes/lectures/week-07/day-3-auth-in-rails/README.md

 ## Controllers

-* Skeleton out the `UsersController` with: `rail g controller users new create show`
+* Skeleton out the `UsersController` with: `rails g controller users new create show`

 * Add a private method that creates strong parameters by whitelisting specific attributes of the user